 John, a college student, found himself constantly distracted by social media.
 By using the Pomodoro Technique and turning off his phone during study sessions, he improved his focus and grades.

-Remember, overcoming procrastination is a journey, not a one-time fix.
-Be patient with yourself, celebrate small wins, and keep refining your approach.
+Remember, overcoming procrastination is a process and not a one-time act.
+Be gentle with yourself, celebrate small victories, and continue modifying your strategy.